NikosSideris/FEND-Travel-App/readme.md

 ## Notes on UI

-Displaying concurrently 15-day forecasts is not that easy, taking into account the different browsers, devices, screens, etc. The solution of horizontal scrolling was selected as a quick and firty approach to save time.
+Displaying concurrently 15-day forecasts is not that easy, taking into account the different browsers, devices, screens, etc. The solution of horizontal scrolling was selected as a quick and dirty approach to save time.
 Of course, many other approaches could be selected.